 CloudStack is a scalable, multi-tenant, open-source, cloud computing platform.
 It manages the network, storage, and compute nodes that make up a cloud infrastructure.
 Service providers & IT enterprises are users of this platform.
 With this platform, service providers can provide on-demand cloud computing service.
 With cloudstack enterprises can provide self-service virtual machines to users.

 Root Admin: Can access & manage both virtual & private resources.

-User: can access their own virtual resources.
+Users: can access their own virtual resources.

 A CloudStack architecture consists of two parts: The cloud infrastructure & management server.
 CloudStack management server is running on one machine & another machine running the cloud infrastructure (hypervisor).
-In small deployment, a single machine can act as both management server & cloud infrastructure.
+In small deployment, a single machine can act as both a management server & cloud infrastructure.
 Below mentioned is brief description of both the architecture.

 Host: Host is a single computer node on which a hypervisor is running virtual machines.

 Cluster: Cluster contains one or most hosts of the same hypervisor & dedicated primary storage.